 Independent Study requests for periods less than three (3) consecutive days may be allowed on a case-by-case basis with approval by the Headmaster or designee.

 Requesting Independent Study

-To request Independent Study, please complete a Request for Independent Study Form and submit it to the office at least five (5) days in advance for approval.
+To request Independent Study, please complete a Request for Independent Study Form and submit it to the office at least seven (7) school days in advance for approval.

-Please complete and print on form for each scholar.
+Please complete and print one form for each scholar.
 (Forms can be found at the John Adams Academy website under the "Academics" tab.
 Forms can also be obtained from the Academy office.)

 Independent Study will not be granted during:

 - The last three weeks of the academic year, or

 - The final two weeks of each grading period (quarter).